Moondog: Personal life

-Moondog was married briefly to Virginia Sledge in 1943, but the marriage was dissolved in 1947.
+Moondog was married to Virginia Sledge in 1943, but the marriage was dissolved in 1947.

 In 1952, he married Mary Suzuko Whiteing, a single mother of mixed American-Japanese heritage.
 She had grown up in Japan then came to New York with her mother that year.
 Suzuko and Hardin met on the streets of New York.
-According to his daughter, June, Mary was struck by his appearance and moved by his music; Moondog was stirred by the music of her voice.
+According to his daughter, June, Mary was struck by his appearance and moved by his music; Moondog was stirred by the sound of her voice.

-The June 4, 1952 issue of the New York Journal-American features a photograph of Moondog playing a flute on a rooftop while Mary looks on endearingly: the caption indicates it is a "skyline serenade" to a "June bride."
+The June 4, 1952 issue of the New York Journal-American features a photograph of Moondog playing a flute on a rooftop while Mary looks on endearingly: the caption indicates it is a "skyline serenade" to a "June bride".
 The marriage lasted eight years.
 They had one daughter, June Hardin, born June 1, 1953.
 On the Prestige (1956) Moondog LP, Moondog's wife, Suzuko is credited in "Lullaby", singing to June, their six-week-old daughter.
 Hardin later fathered another daughter, Lisa Colins, out of wedlock.